-22 Institutional investors may choose not to develop an engagement policy and/or not to disclose information about that policy and its implementation.
+Institutional investors may choose not to develop an engagement policy and/or not to disclose information about that policy and its implementation.
 In that case, they must motivate this on the website (section 5:87c par.
 4 Financial Supervision Act [Netherlands]).
 See also best practice provision 4.3.5 of the Dutch corporate governance code and principle 1 of the Dutch Stewardship Code.

-23 This principle requires that shareholders recognise the importance of a strategy focused on sustainable long-term value creation for the company and its affiliated enterprise.
+This principle requires that shareholders recognise the importance of a strategy focused on sustainable long-term value creation for the company and its affiliated enterprise.

-Parts i, j, k and I have a legal basis for institutional investors in the Financial Supervision Act [Netherlands], whereby the 'comply or explain' rule applies (Section 5:86 Financial Supervision Act [Netherlands]).
+Parts i, j, k and I have a legal basis for Dutch institutional investors in the Financial Supervision Act [Netherlands], whereby the 'comply or explain' rule applies (section 5:86 Financial Supervision Act [Netherlands]).
 These elements were already included in the Dutch Stewardship Code (principles 1, 3 and 7).

-Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (Official Journal of the European Union 2019, L 317).
+Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (OJ 2019, L 317).